Galois Automorphisms and Classical Groups: Introduction

 \subsection{Structure of the Paper}

-\begin{pa} In \cref{sec:auts,sec:gal,sec:actionH}, we give some generalities on automorphisms and Galois automorphisms, in addition to recalling a few results from the literature to be used in further sections.
+\begin{pa} In Sections~\ref{sec:auts} to \ref{sec:actionH} we give some generalities on automorphisms and Galois automorphisms, in addition to recalling a few results from the literature to be used in further sections.
 In this paper, we use Kawanaka's GGGCs to translate the automorphism and Galois actions to questions on unipotent conjugacy classes.
-To understand the Galois actions, we study the permutation on conjugacy classes induced by power maps in \cref{sec:power-maps-1,sec:power-maps-2}.
-This allows us to conclude, for instance, that all GGGCs of special orthogonal groups are rational valued. \end{pa}
+To understand the Galois actions, we study the permutation on conjugacy classes induced by power maps in Sections~\ref{sec:power-maps-1} and \ref{sec:power-maps-2}.
+This allows us to conclude, for instance, that all GGGCs of special orthogonal groups are rational-valued.

-\begin{pa} To understand the actions of $\Aut(\bG^F)$ and $\Gal(\overline{\mathbb{Q}}/\mathbb{Q})$ on irreducible characters of $\SO(V)$, it is necessary to understand such actions on extensions of these characters to $\GO(V)$.
-In \cref{sec:GGGC-ext}, we define extensions of GGGCs for disconnected groups and study the relevant automorphism and Galois actions on these characters.
-To show (i) of \cref{thm:equiv-J-decomp-no-D}, we need to describe the action of automorphisms on unipotent characters of certain disconnected groups, which we do in \cref{sec:aut-uni-char}. \end{pa}
+To understand the actions of $\Aut(\bG^F)$ and $\Gal(\overline{\mathbb{Q}}/\mathbb{Q})$ on irreducible characters of $\SO(V)$, it is necessary to understand such actions on extensions of these characters to $\GO(V)$.
+In Section~\ref{sec:GGGC-ext}, we define extensions of GGGCs for disconnected groups and study the relevant automorphism and Galois actions on these characters.
+To show (i) of Theorem~\ref{thm:equiv-J-decomp-no-D}, we need to describe the action of automorphisms on unipotent characters of certain disconnected groups, which we do in Section~\ref{sec:aut-uni-char}.